FG-s-Modlists/FGs-Modlists-Site/content/lsbuilds/buildexample.md

 ## Spells

 None.
 You have a big stick, hit them with it til they die.
 Or you die, whichever comes first.
+Victory or Sovngarde and all that.